tippenein/brdyorn.com/posts/2017-10-07-the-codegen-hammer.md

     Form.textField "email"   "Email"  _email   (Form.nonBlank <=< Form.emailValidator)
 ```

 Something worth noting here is the 3rd arguments to `textField`.
-These lens' are generated from purescript-bridge (along with Prisms for `CreateResponse`) and they're uses to access and set values in the form where `state.form` is giving us the `CuratorForm` which is also generated from our haskell types.
+These lens' are generated from purescript-bridge (along with Prisms for `CreateResponse`) and they're used to access and set values in the form where `state.form` is giving us the `CuratorForm` which is also generated from our haskell types.
 The only thing here that's actually locally defined is the `NewCurator` input event.
 That's all that should be needed to hook this form into your state.

 ```haskell
   -- the CuratorForm is the 'form' field of our state.